Skip to main content

 Cortisol the Stress Hormone’s Impact

 Circadian disruption often involves more than just sleep loss; it brings chronic stress.
-Working against your body’s natural clock, whether through or irregular schedules, activates the body’s primary stress response system, the Hypothalamic-Pituitary-Adrenal (HPA) axis.
+Working against your body’s natural clock, whether through shift work or irregular schedules, activates the body’s primary stress response system, the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 This leads to elevated levels of cortisol, the primary stress hormone.

 Cortisol and testosterone exist in a delicate, often inverse, relationship.
-Chronically high levels send a powerful inhibitory signal back to the hypothalamus, suppressing GnRH release.
+Chronically high cortisol levels send a powerful inhibitory signal back to the hypothalamus, suppressing GnRH release.
 This effectively puts the brakes on the entire HPG axis, further diminishing testosterone production.

 This mechanism explains why periods of high stress or irregular living patterns can manifest in symptoms commonly associated with low testosterone, such as low libido, fatigue, and difficulty concentrating.
 Your body, perceiving a state of constant alert, prioritizes survival over procreation and vitality, downregulating the very systems that support them.